derkork/quarkus-kotlin-openapi/docs/_docs/06_configuration_reference.md

   - allLower
 ```

-For this schema you have to provide two validation functions
+For this schema you have to provide two validation functions.
+The functions must be in the same package as the generated
+server or client code or in one of the packages specified via `additionalImports` in the plugin configuration.

 ```kotlin
 fun DefaultValidator.withO(value: String) {